-- Time out in own classroom sitting and working away from usual place - HT/AHT called to support in the classroom - HT / AHT may remove child from classroom for time out with them. - Continual 'unwanted behaviour' and where HT / AHT is required will result in a phone call/chat with parents by the class teacher to inform and discuss. - Significant reoccurrence will result in a phone call/meeting with the HT to discuss the child's behaviour
+- Time out in own classroom sitting and working away from usual place - Time out in another classroom where they will be expected to complete the work they are missing.
+However, if they are not in the right emotional place to do so at that time, this will take place later. - Time out with SLT - Time out with HT/AHT - Continual 'unwanted behaviour' and where time out in another classroom is required will result in a phone call/chat with parents by the class teacher to inform and discuss. - Significant reoccurrence will result in a phone call/meeting with the HT to discuss the child's behaviour